sharife/goldenthread-v2/site/content/productions/jogging.md

 start: 2020-05-02T03:00:00.000Z
 end: ''
 description: >-
+  **THIS EVENT HAS BEEN CANCELLED**<br />
+  With broken hearts we must announce that we have cancelled our upcoming presentation of Hanane Hajj Ali's amazing one woman show, Jogging,﻿ in the interest of public health and in accordance with the extended shelter-in-place ordinance continuing through May 3rd.
+Tickets may be exchanged, refunded or donated by contact us by email at boxoffice@goldenthread.org.<br /><hr />
   **Hanane Hajj Ali**, a fifty-something Lebanese actress and citizen, exercises daily to avoid osteoporosis, obesity, and depression.
 As her story intertwines with the city’s tumultuous history, Hajj Ali jogs through Beirut revisiting